Arc-Cloud/Team04-RISCV-Proj/statements/Hanif.md

 [data_mem.sv](../rtl_pipelined/data_mem.sv)

-I did not implement this in systemverilog, however, this was my idea and me and Ilan worked together to implement it; full credit for the hardware description to Ilan.
+This was my idea and me and Ilan worked together to implement it

 We had two ideas, one was to create another module named `load-store` which basically just takes in the full 32-bit word from datamemory and using some sort of `AddressingControl` and choose how to mask the output bits